soriac1/Caker-Baker-/README.md

 To use this ensure you have Node.JS 15 or greater installed and Docker Desktop.

+Create a .env file in the ui folder (at the same level as package.json and tsconfig.json) and add the variables that are sent in teams to this file and save

 In the terminal navigate to the UI folder and run "npm install" and then "npm run dev"

 The application should now be running in http://localhost:3000